 The Purchase Agreement also provides that Total will have the right to designate up to two individuals to serve as directors on the Company's board of directors.
 Subject to certain limited conditions as described in the Purchase Agreement, including compliance with the Company's governing documents and all applicable laws, rules and regulations, the Company will be obligated to appoint or nominate for election as directors of the Company the individuals so designated by Total and, from and after such appointment or election, appoint one of these individuals to serve on the audit committee of the Company's board of directors and any other board committees that may be formed from time to time for the purpose of making decisions that are strategically significant to the Company.
-Total's rights and our obligations relating to these designees commence at the time any shares are issued to Total under the Purchase Agreement, and continue until (and if) (1) with respect to Total's right to designate two individuals to serve as directors on the Company's board of directors, Total's voting power is less than 16.7% but more than 10.0%, and (2) with respect to Total's right to designate one individual to serve as a director on the Company's board of directors, Total's voting power is less than 10.0%, in each case measured in relation to the total votes then entitled to be cast in an election of directors by the Company's stockholders.
+Total's rights and our obligations relating to these designees commence at the time any shares are issued to Total under the Purchase Agreement, and continue until (and if) (1) with respect to Total's right to designate two individuals to serve as directors on the Company's board of directors, Total's voting power is less than 10.0%, and (2) with respect to Total's right to designate one individual to serve as a director on the Company's board of directors, by the Company's stockholders.
 The Purchase Agreement also contains representations, warranties and other covenants made by the Company and Total that are customary for transactions of this nature.